Aaron3963/CSE_151A_Project/README.md

 ![](project_files/figure-html/cell-31-output-3.png)

 As we can tell, the test accuracy is around 50%, which means the model did not learn anything useful and ended up guessing randomly.
-We are not using a model which does nothing more than just coin-flipping, so we did more hyperparameter tunning.
+We are not using a model that does nothing more than just coin-flipping, so we did more hyperparameter tunning.

 #### Changing to Singular Class